blaenk/site/content/notes/java.md

 ### File System Traversal

-NIO provides better facilities for performing information about a file and its path.
+NIO provides better facilities for getting information about a file and its path.
 It's possible to read a directory's contents using a directory stream which can be obtained with `newDirectoryStream` on `Files` with the `Path` to the directory.
 This returns a `DirectoryStream<Path>` which implements `Iterable<Path>`, allowing a regular for-each loop to iterate over the directory contents, however, the iterator can only be obtained once over the lifetime of the directory stream.

 ``` java
 DirectoryStream<Path> stream = Files.newDirectoryStream(Paths.get("/home"));